Expenses and Floats

 1) Issuing floats

 When a float is advanced the Line Producer must authorise the float advance sheet and the recipient of the float must also sign the document to acknowledge that they have received the float and are responsible for accounting for it.
-The Production Accountant must keep a copy of the float advance sheet and should give a photocopy of it to the recipient.
+The Production Accountant must keep a copy of the float advance sheet and should give a copy of it to the recipient.
 The Line Producer may also require a copy so that they are aware of the float (and can therefore make allowance for the potential cost as the float is spent).
 When a float is accounted for, the Line Producer should sign that document off.

 An example of a float form can be found in the appendix.